PurdueCS193-F25/homework-0-annacitrus/README.md

 Having just a template website is pretty boring.
 To edit your website to display more interesting content, go back to the main page for the **Purdue-CS193/homework-0-\<Your Github Username\>** repository.

 From here, click on the `index.md` file.
-You should see the same content you viewed at `https://Purdue-CS193.github.io/homework-0-<Your Github Username>/` except this time it is not themed.
+You should see the same content you viewed at `https://purduecs193-f25.github.io/homework-0-<YOUR_GITHUB_USERNAME>-1/` except this time it is not themed.

 To edit this file, click on the **edit** button (it looks like a little pencil) in the upper right-hand corner of the file display.
 This will open a text editor where you can change the contents of the website to whatever you want.
 Take a few minutes to experiment with the different formatting tools that the website template tells you are available.